matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 }
 ```

-Therefore this proposal adds `join_rule` as a new, required field to a
+Therefore this proposal adds `join_rule` as a new, optional field to a
 `PublicRoomsChunk`.
-The `join_rule` of knockable rooms will be `knock`, thus
+The `join_rule` of knockable rooms will be `knock`,
-giving clients the information they need to attempt entry of
+thus giving clients the information they need to attempt entry of a
-a room when a client selects it.
+room when a client selects it.
 It also allows clients to display
 knockable rooms differently than publicly joinable ones.

-For backwards compatibility with old servers, if a client does not find a
+For backwards compatibility with old servers, the default value of
-`join_rule` key in a chunk, then it should assume a `join_rule` key with
-value `public`.
+`join_rule` is `public`.

 ### Push Rules